Delboy/DryDrops/README.md

     AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'
     ```
     This is to tell django where our static files will be coming from in production.
-9. Next we need to create a file to tell django that we want to use S3 to store our static files whenever someone runs collectstaticm and that we want any uploaded product images to go there also.
+9. Next we need to create a file to tell django that we want to use S3 to store our static files whenever someone runs collectstatic and also that we want any uploaded product images to go there also.
 10. In the root directory of your project create a file called 'custom_storages.py'.
 Inside this file you will need to import your settings as well as the s3boto3 storage class.
 So at the top of the file insert the code:
     ```
     from django.conf import settings